kiz01/kiz01/README.md

 - 🌱 I’m currently learning Cyber Security.
 - 👯 I’m looking to collaborate on 🤔
 - 🤔 I’m looking for help with Skills related to Cyber Security.
-- 💬 Ask me about somethings related to Cyber Security.
+- 💬 Ask me about some things related to Cyber Security.
-- 📫 How to reach me: https://linktr.ee/Kiz01
-- ⚡ Fun fact: I write.

-For my Literature Blog: https://vibesaroundus.wordpress.com/